Async-Hub/Orleans-Cluster-on-Azure-Container-Apps-Advanced/README.md

 * Scalable server-side Blazor app on Azure Container Apps
 * Azure SignalR Service, Azure Key Vault, Azure Storage Account, Azure Application Insights, Azure Load Testing, Microsoft Playwright for E2E Tests, Azure DevOps and many more

+What is required for this solution?
+> - Microsoft Azure Subscription, [you can create a free account](https://azure.microsoft.com/en-us/free/) if you don't have any.

 ### 1. Create an Azure DevOps project for the solution.

 1. Open Azure DevOps portal : https://dev.azure.com/